rsksmart/RSKIPs/IPs/RSKIP265.md

 ### Magic Numbers

 The peg out process lasts approximately 37 hours.
 The time of a peg-in is approximately 17 hours.
 Therefore the round-trip time of a change amount is 54 hours on average.
 We want to have 40% of the UTXOs available at all times to be able to efficiently choose inputs.
 Assuming a 50% waste in value moved on each peg-out, then the 60% of UTXOs in transit will equate to 90% of the peg balance in transit, which means that any peg-out of an amount lower than 10% of the pegged balance will be processed immediately, while higher amounts may need to wait up to 54 additional hours.
 In 54 hours of round-trip time, we have a maximum of 18 slots to perform peg-outs.
 Assuming an average of 1.5 inputs are consumed per peg-out transaction, and one transaction per batched peg-out, we consume 27 UTXOs.
-Those 27 UTXOs must not represent more than 60% of the all UTXOs beeing rotated, so the minimum number of rotating peg-outs must be 45.
+Those 27 UTXOs must not represent more than 60% of the all UTXOs being rotated, so the minimum number of rotating peg-outs must be 45.

+The choice to collect UMA fees for 30 inputs allows the Bridge to perform 7 consolidations when the UTXO set reaches 80 UTXO, removing 21UTXOs from UTXO set.
+If the UMA is used to refresh emergency time-locks, then approximately 25% of the UTXO can be refreshed in the absence of peg-outs.
+If there are 50 UTXOs in the set with uniformly distributed expiration times, the current threshold allows to refresh UTXOs for 3 months without peg-outs.
+At current BTC/USD prices and with the current Powpeg multisig structure, the average balance of the UMA would be 500 USD.
+Note that if UTXO are very close to expiration, the Bridge should command the refresh of expiring UTXO even if that requires consuming BTCs from the peg balance, at the expense of "diluting" the value of the rBTC compared to BTC, although the dilution percentage would probably be negligible and won't affect the 1:1 parity.
+This mechanism should be specified in RSKIP265.

 ### Hysteresis